fabacab/tumblr-crosspostr/readme.txt

 5. If you already have a lot of content that you want to quickly copy to Tumblr, you can use the "Tumblrize Archives" tool to do exactly that.

+6. Get help where you need it by from WordPress's built-in "Help" system.

 == Changelog ==

+= Version 0.6.1 =

+* Feature: Detailed help is now available from the WordPress post screen's "Help" tab.

 = Version 0.6 =